 The siblings lived on this land like all siblings do – fighting and living together.
 The eldest brother of these – Igguthappa decided to stay here and provide the people of Kodagu with rain and rice.
 Others moved on to other regions.

 You can read the full story here

-The main deity is Subramanya or Karthik who is considered a son of Shiva and Kaveri.
-Temple houses both Shiva and Igguthappa.
-No wonder Kaveri is Kaveri Amma, everything in Coorg region.
+The main deity at Padi Iguthappa temple is Subramanya or Karthik who is considered a son of Shiva and Kaveri Amman, considered an avatar of Gauri.
+Temple houses the Murtis of both Shiva and Igguthappa.
+In this region, river Kaveri is Kaveri Amma, omnipresent deity of Coorg and its people.

 Harvest Festival of Puttari